Just what are the effects of visualization on the brain? Read on to learn about these effects and see how they can help

 Your ability to visualize is an innate skill that allows you to create images inside your mind with thoughts alone.

-By visualizing something before it happens (like a successful meeting), scientists believe that this strengthens neural connections in the part of the brain responsible for future planning – creating new pathways which will make it easier for these events to occur.
+By visualizing something before it happens (like a successful meeting), scientists believe this strengthens neural connections in the part of the brain responsible for future planning – creating new pathways which will make it easier for these events to occur.
 This makes visualization very powerful.

 Neuroscience Of Visualization

 Everyone has experienced what it is like to visualize something.
 Whether you are simply imagining the way that a room looks, or thinking about your favorite vacation spot, visualization happens all the time.
 However, there’s much more to this than just daydreaming; research shows that visualizing things actually changes how our brains work!

-For example, when you imagine yourself running around in your mind’s eye, you activate an area of your brain called the premotor cortex which is typically associated with planning and executing movement.
+For example, when you imagine yourself running around in your mind’s eye, you activate an area of your brain called the premotor cortex which is typically associated with planning and executing the movement.

 Visualization can be used as a tool to improve different areas of life such as learning new skills or overcoming fears and phobias.
 With these benefits in mind, why not give visualization a try?
 You might find that it works.